 Many of the historic trees are coming to the end of their natural lives, and are being increasingly suppressed by the secondary ash woodland which has sprung up of its own accord.
 The landscape masterplan will provide for succession planting for these historic specimens, as well introducing new ornamental and native trees and shrubs.
 Diversification of species will increase biodiversity and help safeguard against the impact of pests, diseases and climate change.

 The Architectural Projects Competition will explore opportunities to improve facilities for grave owners, volunteers, visitors and staff on this very constricted site.
 It is too early to say exactly what might eventuate or where, as this will only become clear once design teams are briefed and appointed and design has progressed.
 However, our gardeners are working out of goods containers, and we know we need better disabled access.
 Any new structures would be the subject of public consultation through the planning process.

-Between 1st and 25th April 2021 we are running an online exhibition of the shortlisted entries in the Landscape Competition are now on our website.
-You can contribute your thoughts on those, through the website during that time, before we select the successful firm to develop the final masterplan.
-This is an opportunity for people to voice their aspirations for the future of the Cemetery at this early stage, and there will be further opportunities to help shape proposals in future.
+Shortlisted entries in the Landscape Competition are now on our website.
+You can contribute your thoughts on those, and we will share your responses with the successful firm to develop the final masterplan.
+There will be further opportunities to help shape proposals in future.